artainmo/web-development/other/DevOps/README.md

 #Subsequently in file all those jobs will be defined.

  build-job:                                     #This is the name we give to a job.
-  stage: build                                  #Here we define the stage the job is associated with.
+  stage: build                                  #Here we define the stage the job is associated with, namely build, which runs first.
   script:                                       #Here we can define the shell commands that the job executes.
     - echo "Compiling the code..."
     - echo "Compile complete."